abhaynagure/STM32_Smart-Buck-Converter-Controller/Proteus/README.md

 # Proteus Design

-This folder contains the Proteus-based hardware design for the Smart Buck Converter Controller project.
+This folder contains the Proteus implementation of the Smart Buck Converter Controller.

 ## Objective

-To create a complete virtual hardware implementation of the Smart Buck Controller using STM32 and supporting peripherals.
+To design and simulate an STM32-based controller interface before hardware implementation.

-## Components Used
+## Hardware Used

-* STM32 Blue Pill
+* STM32 Blue Pill (STM32F103C8T6)
-* LCD Display
+* 16x2 LCD Display
 * Push Buttons
+* PWM Control Interface
 * Buck Converter Power Stage
-* PWM Control Signal
-* Voltage Selection Interface

 ## Files

 ### Smart_Buck_Controller.pdsprj

-Proteus project file containing the complete hardware schematic and simulation setup.
+Proteus project containing the complete schematic and simulation setup.

-### Proteus_Code.ino
+### STM32_BluePill_LCD.ino

-Firmware intended for use with the Proteus hardware design.
+Firmware developed for interfacing the STM32 Blue Pill with the LCD display and controller logic.

-## Hardware Features

-* Voltage mode selection
-* PWM generation
-* User interface display
-* Controller simulation

-## Notes
+## Development Notes

-The Proteus implementation was developed as a hardware-design stage of the project.
-Due to simulator limitations and STM32 configuration challenges, the final firmware validation and user-interface implementation were completed in Wokwi.
+During development, STM32 configuration and simulation limitations in Proteus made firmware validation challenging.
+The final user-interface implementation and demonstration were therefore completed using Wokwi.

-## Conclusion
+## Outcome

-The Proteus design helped establish the complete hardware architecture before transitioning to Wokwi for firmware verification and demonstration.
+The Proteus design phase helped establish the overall hardware architecture, pin assignments, and controller interface used later in the final project.